The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: System and Numerical Approach

-Lastly, for the purposes of completeness, I should note that in addition to EDMD~\cite{smallenburg2022efficient}, I have attempted to create and equilibrate systems using plain Metropolis, rejection-free~\cite{bernard2009event, michel2014generalized}, and swap variants of the Monte Carlo algorithm~\cite{grigera2001fast, berthier2016equilibrium, ninarello2017models}.
+Next, I allowed each configuration to evolve for $10^{4}$ reduced time units without growth, before I started to sample.
+It will become clear that these $10^{4}$ time units proved sufficient to equilibrate the system for most considered $\phi$-$R$ combinations, despite the slow dynamics.
+This time only proved insufficient very close to RCP at low $R$ values, see ESI~\cite{ESI}, which are \textit{not} relevant for the conclusions drawn in this study~\footnote{For the purposes of completeness, I should note that in addition to EDMD~\cite{smallenburg2022efficient}, I have attempted to create and equilibrate systems using plain Metropolis, rejection-free~\cite{bernard2009event, michel2014generalized}, and swap variants of the Monte Carlo algorithm~\cite{grigera2001fast, berthier2016equilibrium, ninarello2017models}.
 However, none of these methods proved to be more efficient than the EDMD algorithm used here.
 In particular, the use of swap Monte Carlo proved challenging, due to the bidisperse hard-particle nature of the sample at small values of $R$.
 That is, most moves were rejected beyond a certain value of $\phi$.
-Though, I should note that by no means this implies that these algorithms are not generally useful to study hard-particle systems with arrested kinetics, for example, as recently evidenced in Ref.~\cite{ghimenti2024irreversible}.
+Though, I should note that by no means this implies that these algorithms are not generally useful to study hard-particle systems with arrested kinetics, for example, as recently evidenced in Ref.~\cite{ghimenti2024irreversible}.}.